 Audrey Axelrod Trachtman has served on the JOFA Board since 2002 and was the Conference Chair of the 2004 and most recent (2010) International JOFA Conference.
 At JOFA, she previously held the positions of treasurer, vice president of advocacy and vice president of programming.
 Audrey currently serves as treasurer of AMIT Children and is a member of the Executive Board.
 She is a member of the Westchester Chevra Kaddisha, was a founding member of Kol Echad, New Rochelle's partnership minyan and previously served on the Young Israel of New Rochelle's Board.
 Audrey was the Vice President of Finance and Strategic Planning for Philip Morris and General Foods Latin America and the recipient of the YWCA Women of Achievement Award.
 She is a CPA and has an MBA from the Wharton School.
 She and her husband, Chaim are the parents of Sarah (and Josh), Rebecca (and Josh) and Tali(and Rafi) and grandparents of Leora, Eli and Elinor-all Jewish Orthodox feminists in their own right!

-Ariel Groveman Weiner serves as Associate Director of The Samuel Bronfman Foundation where she oversees its grants portfolio and works closely with the various initiatives the foundation supports.
-Ariel is a Charter Trustee of Ramaz and is on the boards of Penn Hillel and the Center for Advanced Judaic Studies at Penn.
-Ariel received her BA and MA in Jewish History from the University of Pennsylvania and lives in Manhattan with her husband, Josh, and their three children, Ilan, Yael, and Meirav.
+Ariel Groveman Weiner is a board member of JOFA, Yeshivat Maharat, Penn Hillel, and the Center for Advanced Judaic Studies at Penn.
+For over a decade, Ariel served as the Associate Director of The Samuel Bronfman Foundation where she oversaw the foundation's grant portfolio and worked closely with the various initiatives the foundation supports.
+Ariel received her BA and MA in Jewish History from the University of Pennsylvania and lives in Riverdale with her husband, Josh, and their three children, Ilan, Yael, and Meirav.